Getting an Interview

 - Vice President -- Risk (1)

-I applied online and the process took 3 months - interviewed at Jefferies & Company in December 2013.
+I applied through a staffing agency.
+The process took 2 days – interviewed at Jefferies & Company (London, England).

 Second round: Three interviews then group exercise and presentation.
 Two of the three interviews again very conversational, they just want to know why Jefferies, why IBD, why not a bigger firm, which department are you interested in- the usual questions.
 Then there was the technical interview and you have to make sure you direct it to your strengths-what you know about otherwise they will probe and probe at a particular aspect of valuation.
 The interviewer got very detailed in his questions.